s-h-a-d-o-w/alfc-cli/README.md

 ## Development Notes

 This is the first thing I've written in C#, so if the code doesn't look pretty, that's why. ;)

+And for those not familiar with it - `csc` is a stand-alone C# compiler that doesn't require for Visual Studio to be installed.

 ## TODO